WSCC-FM: Fly 94 and The Beat

 In the Fall of 1992, WUJM entered into a LMA with WSSX, which resulted in the station's format changed to Contemporary hit radio (CHR) as "Fly 94."
 The WSSP call sign was added that October.
 Although the station became Charleston's only CHR when WSSX moved to a Hot Adult Contemporary format in December 1992, the ratings for WSSP were still dismal.
 In September 1993, the LMA was broken off and WSSP flipped to satellite fed adult standards as "Stardust 94.3."

 In 1999, Clear Channel Broadcasting, the forerunner to current owner iHeartMedia, bought both WSCC and WSSP.
 WSSP dropped adult standards for a return to Rhythmic Contemporary under the "94.3 The Beat" name.
 In the Spring 1999 ratings, The Beat finished second to WWWZ among 18-34 listeners and doubled its numbers with that audience.
 By 2002, WSSP flipped to Urban Contemporary as "Power 94.3."
 Clear Channel also boosted WSSP's power to 25,000 watts, allowing it to be heard around Charleston and most of its suburbs.

 Debut of Talk format

-WSCC's signal on AM 730 was limited to only 1,000 watts by day and 100 watts at night.
+WSCC's signal on AM 730 was limited to 1,000 watts by day and 100 watts at night.
 Clear Channel wanted to make its talk radio format more widely available; as a result, in early 2004, WSSP dropped the urban format and began simulcasting WSCC's talk format.
-FM 94.3 would change call letters to WSCC-FM.
+FM 94.3 would change callsigns to WSCC-FM.

 After two weeks, the simulcast ended; with the talk radio format staying on WSCC-FM, the AM station's call sign became WLTQ and flipped to adult standards.
 Clear Channel sold WLTQ in 2008.